reganbrown/regan-brown-bucketlist/README.md

 ## Overview

-The Bucket List is a web application where users can create "Buckets" which are goal activities or places to travel with helpful dashboards to track those goals.
+The Bucket List is a web application where users can create "Buckets" which are goal activities or places to Travel with helpful dashboards to track those goals.

 ### Problem Space